Okamixtape/Okamixtape/README.md

 # Hi, I'm Loup !

-I'm aspiring to become a front-end expert in the field of application development. <br />
+I'm aspiring to become a front-end expert in the field of web application development. <br />
 I can speak 🇫🇷, 🏴󠁧󠁢󠁥󠁮󠁧󠁿, 🇯🇵

 ***